Lilnessa/CryptoClustering/README.md

 ### Code Comments
 ---
 * Be well commented with concise, relevant notes that other developers can understand.
+* Module 19 Challenge: CryptoClustering, File: Crypto_Clustering